What is PHV all about?

 Mr. Rossi served two terms as a Director of the Pennsylvania Association of Rehabilitation Professionals.
 Prior to one term as president.
 He continues to be a regular presenter at Rehabilitation Counseling Seminars.

 Michele Fallet has been instrumental in helping her husband, a veteran of the United States Navy, grow his handyman business.
 During a 20-year career with Brentwood Bank, Michele worked in various capacities, with her last role as Information Systems Specialist.
-Michele has been active in the veteran community as an auxiliary member of American Legion Post 760 and a member of VFW Post 1810.
+Michele has been active in the veteran community as the VFW Post 1810 Auxiliary Senior Vice President and as the VFW Auxiliary District 29 Veteran and Family Support Chairperson.
 She has a bachelor’s degree from Indiana University of Pennsylvania in business management.
 Michele is applying her expertise in an administrative and development capacity with PHV.